tdeekens/flopflip/readme.md

 can use `ReconfigureFlopflip`. `ReconfigureFlopflip` itself communicates with `ConfigureFlopflip` to reconfigure the given adapter for more fine grained targeting with the passed `user`.
 You also do not have to worry about rendering any number of `ReconfigureFlopflip`s before the adapter is initialized (e.g. LaunchDarkly).
-Requested reconfigurations will be queued and processed once the adapter is ready.
+Requested reconfigurations will be queued and processed once the adapter is configured.

 Imagine having `ConfigureFlopflip` above a given component wrapped by a `Route`: